 Don’t Feel Pressured to Take a Gondola Ride

 That singing man?
-Well he cost extra as well.
-If you do decide to enjoy a gondola ride in Venice, just be sure you actually enjoying it.
-About 80% of the people I see the gondolas are on their phones either Instagramming, taking countless photos, or just browsing?
-Kinda pointless in my opinion.
+Well, he will cost extra as well.
+If you decide to enjoy a gondola ride in Venice, just be sure you are actually enjoying it.
+About 80% of the people I see at the gondolas are on their phones, either Instagramming, taking countless photos or just scrolling.
+Kinda pointless, in my opinion.

 Don’t Take a Cruise

 We are not big fans of cruises.
 I won’t lie and say that they do not seem alluring with their ease, affordability, and ability to see several places in a short time.
 However, they’re terrible for the environment and the cities that host their guests.

 Venice and Dubrovnik are two cities experiencing terrible growing pains attempting to deal with the burden of cruises.
 To make matters worse, they leave a minimal economic impact compared to visitors who stay in the location.

 With budget airlines such as RyanAir operating out of many Italian cities, getting to Italy has never been cheaper.
 If you are flying from a different continent, the main hubs are Rome, Florence, and Milan.